Financial-Times/origami-website/pages/services.md

 ---
 title: Origami Services
-description: An overview of the services that Origami provides for development teams at the FT
+description: An overview of the services that Origami provides for development teams at the FT.
 permalink: /docs/services/
 layout: collection
 collection_id: services